Wallflower.

 Admit it: Nobody knows how to operate your smart home.
 You might have lots of apps on your phone to control everything, and you know what to shout at Siri, but does anyone else?
 You installed smart switches, but who knows what they do on a long-press or doubleclick?
 And if a smart home is about switches, what was the point of it the first place?

 A better way to control your devices is an interactive display on the wall.
 For decades, established smart home vendors sold those as expensive custom hardware.
-Wallflower is an app that runs on a regular iPad: Either an iPad Pro, for those who want a fancy and borderless presentation, or an old iPad mini that got resurrected from a drawer.
-It’s backwards compatible down to iOS 9!
-And you can also use an iPod touch or an old iPhone.
+Wallflower is an app that runs on a regular iPad or iPhone.

 Like a very fancy lightswitch, Wallflower is designed to control the devices in the room it’s in.
-Lights, Heating, Switches, all kinds of Sensors, and Scenes.
-More device types will come in the future, the goal is to support everything that HomeKit supports.
-This focus on rooms enables a very compact interface: Only the devices that are on are being shown, all others are available with one extra tap.
+This enables a very compact interface: Only the devices that are on are being shown, all others are available with one extra tap.
 Data from multiple sensors is fused into one singular display.

 The interface is optimized for being viewed from afar — most times you look at the app, you don’t actually interact with with it.
-So what you don’t need, isn’t shown.
-When you stand right in front of it, interactive elements reappear—even before you touch anything, the camera is used to sense uyour presence.
+So what you don’t need, is not shown.
+When you stand right in front of it, interactive elements reappear—even before you touch anything, the camera is used to sense your presence.
 Don’t worry: This feature is strictly opt-in and respects your privacy.
 No data is saved or sent anywhere for this, the image data is discarded immediately.

 When the room gets dark, you don’t want the iPad to illuminate your home. iOS has built-in auto-brightness, but with long running applications such as Wallflower, it needs some help to do it’s job.
 If you opt in, the app uses the camera metadata to figure out if the room is dark and adjusts the light accordingly.

 Most important: Wallfower is part of your home, so it respects your privacy.
 That’s not an empty phrase: There is no tracking, no phoning home, no invasive 3rd party frameworks.
 It uses HomeKit, which runs locally, so it can even control your things when the internet is down.
 Where’s the catch?
 If you have a more complex setup, Wallflower is an app you pay for.
-But before you subscribe, there are multiple ways to try.
+But before you buy, you can try.

 You might have sensors for air quality, temperature, or humidity.
 Carbon dioxide levels in your home or office closely correlate with your ability to concentrate.
 You have an app that makes nice graphs of all that data, but each sensor has a different app, and you have to get your phone out of the pocket and start them?